anodejs/anodejs/docs/SECURITY_SETUP.md

 ## Option: create self-signed server certificate

 If you don't want to acquire domain (can always do this later), you can secure the farm with self-signed certificates.
-Browsers warn on non-trusted certificates, but if by ignoring the warning, it is possible to access the farm via HTTPS.
+Browsers warn on non-trusted certificates, but by ignoring the warning, it is possible to access the farm via HTTPS.

 Create self-signed certificates with ```openssl``` tool.